redis/redis-doc/topics/key-specs.md

 - `AI.DAGRUN` has `start_search` of type `keyword` with value `[“LOAD“,1]` and `find_keys` of type `keynum` with value `[0,1,1]` (see https://oss.redislabs.com/redisai/master/commands/#aidagrun)

 Note: this solution is not perfect as the module writers can come up with anything, but at least we will be able to find the key args of the vast majority of commands.
-If one of the above specs can’t describe the key positions, the module writer can always fall back to the `getkeys-api` option.
+If one of the above specs can’t describe the key positions, the module writer can always fall back to the `COMMAND GETKEYS` option.

 ## flags